 Multiple Representations

-The first step for students is to SEE the different representations of the math facts.
-For example in multiplication, students sort arrays, repeated addition, and equations.
-This allows students to begin understanding what the multiplication number sentence means.
+The first step in memorizing multiplication facts is for students is to SEE the different representations of the math facts.
+For example in this multiplication activity, students sort arrays, repeated addition number sentences, and equations.
+This allows students to begin understanding what the multiplication means.

 After students sort multiplication representations, they should then progress to leveled flashcards.
+This is another helpful step in memorizing multiplication facts.
 At this point, students aren’t ready for traditional abstract flashcard practice.
 Instead, students should begin with the set of Build-It flashcards.
-In this set, students will actually build each multiplication problem.
+In this set, students actually build each multiplication problem.
 They could use counters or snap cubes for this activity.
-After students have concrete experience, they can then use pictorial models of each multiplication problem as a flashcard.
-This pictorial model helps bridge concrete and abstract.
-Then, in the third set of flashcards, students can try to answer the multiplication problem using an abstract strategy.
+After students have concrete experience, they can move to pictorial models of each multiplication problem as a flashcard.
+This pictorial model helps bridge concrete and abstract thinking.
+In the third set of flashcards, students can answer the multiplication problem using an abstract strategy.

 Multiplication Strategies Booklet

-Students should also have the opportunity to WRITE about the strategies they use to solve each set of multiplication problems.
+When memorizing multiplication facts, students should also have the opportunity to WRITE about the strategies they use to solve multiplication problems.
 This allows students to internalize their learning.
 For each set of facts, students describe a strategy they could use to solve a multiplication problem.
 If I have a student who has already worked their way to automaticity in that set of problems, I ask students to explain to a friend how to use a strategy.
 Students also represent problems using arrays, repeated addition, grouping models, and a number line.

-It’s so important to teach in context, so for each set of facts that students work though, be sure to have them solve AND write multiplication word problems, which is another reason it’s so important to have students write about the strategies they use.
+It’s so important to teach memorizing multiplication facts in context, so for each set of facts that students work though, be sure to have them solve AND write multiplication word problems.
+This is another reason it’s so important to have students write about the strategies they use.
 For example, if students are working on their four facts they will solve two problems where four is a factor and write two problems where four is a factor.

 Timed Test

-While I do believe that timed tests can be misused, they can also play a positive role in the classroom.
+While timed tests can be misused, they can also play a positive role in memorizing multiplication facts.
 Rather than giving students a certain amount of problems to solve in a set amount of time, I have students solve the entire set of multiplication problems and time how long it took to complete all of the problems.
 This alleviates the extra stress that comes with a timed test.
-I also have students graph how long it took to complete the test to encourage metacognition.
+I also have students graph how long it took to complete the test to encourage metacognition and self-reflection.
 I staple multiple versions of the set of facts to the timed test graphing sheet to give students four different opportunities to take the test.

 To help keep my students organized with each of these activities, I give them color coded bookmarks.
 The bookmarks show what is expected from students each week.
 The activities are listed in the order in which they should be completed.
 As students complete an activity, they check it off on the day it was completed.
 You can see these activities in my TpT shop!